researchwiseai/pulse-ts/README.md

 git push origin "v$VERSION"
 ```

+Ensure an `NPM_TOKEN` secret is configured.
+The release workflow exposes this as `NPM_CONFIG_TOKEN`
-Ensure `NPM_TOKEN` is configured and set the `COSIGN_PRIVATE_KEY` secret to the contents of your
+so `bun publish` can authenticate with the npm registry.
+Also set the `COSIGN_PRIVATE_KEY` secret to
-cosign private key.
-The release workflow writes this secret to a temporary file before signing the
+the contents of your cosign private key.
+The workflow writes this secret to a temporary file before
-tarball.
+signing the tarball.

 ## Downloading Release Artifacts